kud/tech/src/pages/en/posts/2020/05/14/new-command-for-my-git-workflow-git-contrib/index.md

 <img src={require("./fork-project.png")} />

-Now if anyone goes to your fork project, they know it's not an extended one, just your base to contribute.
+Now if anyone goes to your fork project, they know it is not an extended one, just your base to contribute.

 The final script.
 We just need a way to get to name of the project to open it in the shell.